Gavin Sheets Player Props: White Sox vs. Blue Jays

-The Chicago White Sox, including Gavin Sheets (.150 slugging percentage in past 10 games, including zero homers), battle starter Jose Berrios and the Toronto Blue Jays at Guaranteed Rate Field, Wednesday at 8:10 PM ET.
+Gavin Sheets is available when the Chicago White Sox take on Jose Berrios and the Toronto Blue Jays at Guaranteed Rate Field Thursday at 5:10 PM ET.

-In his last game he had a hitless performance (0-for-2 with an RBI) against the Athletics.
+In his last action (on July 2 against the Athletics) he went 0-for-2 with an RBI.

 Gavin Sheets Game Info & Props vs. the Blue Jays